 Whether it is indigestion, diarrhea, cramping, gas, nausea, a "bug", or any other stomach issue, this blend is the one to reach for.

 Tummy Troubles is a select blend of essential oils including:

-Tarragon (Artemesia dracunculus), Ginger (Zingiber officinale), Juniper berry (Juniperus communis), Anise (Pimpinella anisum), Fennel (Foeniculum vulgare), Patchouli (Pogostemon cablin), Peppermint (Mentha piperita), Lemongrass (Cymbopogon flexuosus).
+Ginger (Zingiber officinale), Juniper berry (Juniperus communis), Anise (Pimpinella anisum), Fennel (Foeniculum vulgare), Patchouli (Pogostemon cablin), Peppermint (Mentha piperita), Lemongrass (Cymbopogon flexuosus)

-Roll-on is in a base of fractionated coconut oil (diluted at 5%).
+The 10mL roll-on is in a base of fractionated coconut oil (diluted to 5%).